 As you can imagine, your spinal discs experience a lot of wear and tear over the years.

 The discs start to break down.
-This breakdown can sometimes lead to DDD.
+This breakdown can sometimes lead to degenerative disc disease.

-Unfortunately, it’s normal for our discs to break down as we age.
+Unfortunately, it’s normal for disc degeneration to occur as we age.
 But there are some things that can accelerate the process, like: